MicahElliott/QWERkey/README.md

 ![real keyboard](https://raw.githubusercontent.com/MicahElliott/QWERkey/master/art/real-keyboard.png)

 NOTE: QWERkey is only for Xorg/X11.
-So it's great for Linux or PC-BSD, but not suited for other OSes like Mac or Windows.
+So it's great for Linux or PC-BSD, but not suited for other OSes like those from Apple or Microsoft.
 Please let me know if you want to work on a driver.

 ## "Key" Features

-* Paired symbols all in up-down pairs, most important are easiest to reach

 * Minimal deviation from QWERTY

-* Two new easy-reach modes (`Q-` and `Q-S-`)
+* Two new easy-reach modes (`Q-` and `Q-S-`), both pressable with a single finger

 * Minimal reaching for almost any key

-* Tapifier (modifier if held, normal if tapped) keys via xcape
+* "Tapifier" keys (modifier if held, normal if tapped) via xcape

 * Peripheral keys (arrows, PgUp/PgDn, Home/End) are reachable

 * Simple `xmodmap` based config -- easy to customize

-* Tuned for symbol key frequency and mnemonics (`Q-s` → `semicolon`), yet standard `!@#$%^&*` remain intact
+* Tuned for symbol key frequency and mnemonics (`Q-p` → `plus`), yet standard `!@#$%^&*` remain intact

 * Symmetric left and right layout for modifiers Ctrl, Meta/Alt, Shift (though QRK is left- or right-only)

-* Considerations for shared keys with tiling window manager (i3)
+* Considerations for shared keys with tiling window manager (i3 or other)

 * New key chords combos are comfortable